Rearranged Stochastic Heat Equation: Introduction

 {\bf \textit{Models with a smoothing effect}}.
-Typically - and this is the framework of this paper - it may be relevant to ask about the possible regularisation properties of the semigroup induced, on the space of functionals of a probability measure, by a stochastic Fokker-Planck equation or by a mean-field model with a common noise.
-Although the expected properties are certainly limited when the common noise is of finite dimension (since the ambient space is of infinite dimension), the question takes a turn when the common noise is allowed to be infinite-dimensional.
+Typically - and this is the framework of this paper - it may be relevant to ask about the possible regularisation properties of the semigroup induced by a stochastic Fokker-Planck equation or by a mean-field model with a common noise.
+Although the expected properties are certainly limited when the common noise is of finite dimension (since the ambient space is of infinite dimension), the situation is different when the common noise is allowed to be infinite-dimensional.
 In other words, it is reasonable to imagine that a sufficiently ``large'' common noise could indeed provide regularisation phenomena.
 There is an example in the literature.
-The Fleming-Viot process with mutations induced by diffusions is a process with values in the space of probability measures whose semigroup is strong Feller and maps bounded functions into Lipschitz continuous functions, see \cite{Stannat}.
-The generator, which acts on functionals of probability measures, contains two parts: a first-order term that coincides with the operator coming from a deterministic linear Fokker-Planck equation and a second-order term yielded by the ``sampling replacement'' rule characterising the Moran and Fleming-Viot models.
-Notably, this second-order term should be regarded as being induced by a form of common noise in the model.
-However, it must be stressed that the smoothing property is rather poor in small time, as the Lipschitz constant of the functions returned by the semigroup may blow up exponentially fast in small time.
-Although it may seem anecdotal, such a limitation on the rate at which the regularisation occurs renders this noise almost impossible to use in concrete situations.
-In finite dimension, noise is typically used to regularise transport models driven by singular velocity fields.
-In this case, the usual techniques rely on the fact that the (first order) derivatives of the transition kernel diverge in an integral manner in small time.
-This is also an essential point in the theory of nonlinear parabolic partial differential equations.
-These observations serve as a guideline for the rest of the paper.
+The Fleming-Viot process with mutations induced by diffusions is a probability measure valued process whose semigroup is strong Feller and maps bounded functions into Lipschitz continuous functions, see \cite{Stannat}.
+The generator, which acts on functionals of probability measures, contains two parts: a first-order term that coincides with the operator coming from a deterministic linear Fokker-Planck equation and a second-order term (that should be regarded as being induced by a form of common noise) yielded by the ``sampling replacement'' rule characterising the Moran and Fleming-Viot models.
+However, it must be stressed that the small-time smoothing property is rather poor, as the Lipschitz constant of the functions returned by the semigroup may blow up exponentially fast in small time.
+This may seem anecdotal, yet such a limitation renders this noise almost impossible to use to establish regularisation by noise results.